hyprwm/hyprland-wiki/content/useful-utilities/clipboard-managers.md

 ## wl-clip-persist

 Add the following to your autostarts.
 No other changes are required.
-The basic wayland copy/paste mechanisms will now persist even when the source window is closed.
+The basic Wayland copy/paste mechanisms will now persist even when the source window is closed.

 ```sh
 wl-clip-persist --clipboard regular